nanocosmos/docs/docs/faq/faq_nanostream_sdk_win.md

 ---
-id: installation_and_setup
+id: faq_nanostream_sdk_win
-title: Installation and Setup
+title: nanoStream SDK for Windows
-sidebar_label: Installation and Setup
+sidebar_label: nanoStream SDK for Windows
 ---

 <details><summary><strong>How do I enable logging for the plugin?</strong></summary>